Kocal/webpack-encore-vue-ckeditor5/README.md

-# Webpack Encore: CKEditor 5 from source
+# Webpack Encore: CKEditor 5 from source + Vue

-This repo shows how to build CKEditor 5 from source, with Webpack Encore.
+This repo shows how to build CKEditor 5 from source, with Webpack Encore and Vue support.

 ## Local reproduction